Steve Witkoff: Second Trump presidency

 On November 12, 2024, President-elect Donald Trump announced that he had selected Witkoff to be his Special Envoy to the Middle East.
-Witkoff had limited formal diplomatic experience.
+Witkoff had no diplomatic experience.

+During Trump's second term, he was appointed special envoy to the Middle East.
+In December 2024, before Trump formally took office, Witkoff worked to help push negotiations that led to a ceasefire and hostage exchange between Israel and Hamas in January and October 2025.

-While in office, he played a role in key geopolitical negotiations, including on issues unrelated to the Middle East, and was eventually appointed Special Envoy for Peace Missions on July 3, 2025.
+While in office, he played a role in key geopolitical negotiations, including on issues unrelated to the Middle East, and was appointed Special Envoy for Peace Missions on July 3, 2025.

 Middle East

 Witkoff played a key role in negotiating a ceasefire and hostage exchange between Israel and Hamas in January 2025, along with Brett McGurk, President Biden's lead negotiator who invited Witkoff to join the negotiations, and Qatari prime minister Sheikh Mohammed bin Abdulrahman Al Thani, who it was agreed would be the one who would speak to Hamas.
 There followed a six-week ceasefire agreement, during which there would be a swap of 33 Hamas-held hostages taken in the October 7 attacks for approximately 1,000 Palestinian prisoners, some of whom were serving life sentences for murder, and steps toward further exchanges and ending a prolonged 15-month war.